OpenE2/RET/README.md

 Remote for E2-powered Topboxes

 #Important
-To compile this project you need android-support-v7-appcompat liberary!
+To compile this project you need android-support-v7-appcompat library!